rpirnia/rpirnia.github.io/essays/coding-standards-are-cool.md

 *A developer using ESLint to reduce bugs and strengthen code clairty*

 As you can see, there is a lot to fix in this program.
 The developer needs to fix their variable declarations, change the types of quotes they are using, and remove repeated elements.
-Error checking extensions like ESLint may come off as a strict professor who never ceases to find mistakes in your essay.
+Error checking extensions like ESLint may come off as a strict English professor who never ceases to find mistakes in your essay.
 These red suggestions might seem like a hassle, but once you correct them, your code improves and the errors go away.

 ## Are there any benefits to adopting code standards?

 *If more than one developer is working on a single project, how can we guarantee consistency?
 Coding style!*

 Error checkers are helpful.
-They keep the code style consistent.
+They keep the code consistent.
 This enhances the readability of code so that you or anyone that looks at your code can understand what is going on.

 Adding comments to your code is another great way to be certain of your comprehension.
 Most workplaces utilize header comments, which are placed right before a function to explain what it does.
 Comments too, contribute to a good coding style.